hectorproko/Quartz/content/darey.io/Terraform/Terraform16-19/PART2_PROJECT_17.md

 }
 ```

-So far we have a long list of files that is not a bad start, but we are going to fix this using the concepts of **modules** in [Project 18](https://github.com/hectorproko/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-1-to-4/blob/main/PART3_PROJECT_18.md)
+Up to this point, we have a long list of files, which is not a bad start.
+However, we are going to enhance our organization by implementing the concept of **modules** in [[PART3_PROJECT18_Backends]].

 <!--
 Secondly, our application wont work because in out shell script that was passed into the launch some endpoints like the RDs and EFS point is needed in which they have not been created yet.
 So in project 19 we will use our Ansible knowledge to fix this.